Best Toaster Oven of 2021

 Best for Convenience

-While the Panasonic FlashXpress is technically a toaster oven, it has quite a bit of microwave in its DNA thanks to unique infrared heating elements that can heat up almost instantaneously.
-Those elements both eliminate the need for preheating, and can produce such an intense heat that most standard cooking times get cut in half.
-They also can get a near-perfect crisp on toast and bagels, and quickly heat up leftovers without any of the sogginesses of a microwave.
-Basically, if you've ever wished that your microwave could also make toast, this is the oven for you.
+While the Panasonic FlashXpress is technically a toaster oven, it has quite a bit of microwave in its DNA thanks to unique infrared heating elements that can almost instantaneously heat up.
+Those elements both eliminate the need for preheating and can produce such an intense heat that most standard cooking times get cut in half.
+This model can provide that close-to-perfect crisp on bagels and toast and can rapidly heat leftovers without the sogginess associated with the microwave.
+If you've ever wished that your microwave could also make toast, this is the oven for you.

 The biggest downside to all this expedient heating is that moisture retention falls by the wayside.
 Case in point, we were never able to make chewy cookies with the FlashXpress, only very crispy ones.
-The machine itself is also a bit quirky, with some odd presets and a temperature scale that is based on celsius.
+The machine itself is also a bit quirky, with some odd presets and a Celsius temperature scale.
 This means you may not be able to select the exact Fahrenheit temperature that a recipe calls for.
-But if you're mostly looking for a fast and convenient way to make toast, heat up leftovers, and prepare frozen foods, and don't mind making some sacrifices in the baking realm, the FlashXpress is the perfect countertop companion.
+But if you're mostly looking for a fast and convenient way to make toast, heat leftovers, and prepare frozen foods, and don't mind making some sacrifices in the baking realm, the FlashXpress is the perfect countertop companion.

 Read review: Panasonic FlashXpress

 KitchenAid 12" Convection Digital Countertop Oven